Stolt-Nielsen

-Stolt-Nielsen Limited (SNL) provides transportation and storage for liquids, notably specialty and bulk liquid chemicals.
-It also has an aquaculture division that grows turbot and other fish and fish products.

-Founded in 1959, corporate services are provided from London.
-Most of the company's operations are in the United States, the Netherlands, and Singapore.
+Stolt-Nielsen Limited (SNL) is a global provider of bulk liquid logistics, operating across three core businesses: parcel tanker shipping, bulk liquid storage terminals, and tank containers.
+Through its Stolt Tankers division, it is one of the world largest operators of sophisticated stainless steel chemical tankers.
+The company also runs a land based aquaculture business.
+Founded in 1959, it is registered in Bermuda with operations managed from London and Rotterdam.

 History

 Founding

 Company founder Jacob Stolt-Nielsen began his career training at a ship brokerage in London, when he noticed an increase in certain kinds of liquids being shipped over the sea, especially those that served as the base materials for plastics.
 He moved to New York City in order to work for R.J.
 Chianelli, a broker in the chemicals industry that focused on these products.
 He witnessed the explosion in growth of the plastics industry, building on technology developed during World War II.
 However, the basic materials needed for the creation of plastics were new substances that the traditional shipping industry did not yet know how to ship safely or effectively.

 There was a need in the industry for tankers that could transport different liquid chemicals in separation from each other, in order to keep the substances strictly pure upon delivery.
 There was also a need for the creation of packaging or housing the materials such that they would not eat through the containment.
 He developed a system using deep-well submersible pumps: one pump and one tank per parcel of liquid, in order to maintain the purity of the substances and the integrity of the containment.
 For his idea he received 20% of a new venture looking to monetize the idea, with Chianelli receiving 20% and 60% going to a customer of theirs, C.P.
 Steuber.
 The new firm was called Chemical Carriers Inc., formed one year after Stolt-Nielsen had first arrived in the US.

 The new system improved the cost efficiency of shipping the chemicals by over 300%, resulting in an immediate profit for the company and the nickname "Jackpot Nielsen" for the new method's inventor.
 The maiden voyage of the new tanker system was made on board the Freddy.
 This was the prototype for the "parcel tanker", a further development on the idea by Stolt-Nielsen.
 Stolt-Nielsen leveraged his invention into his work as a ship broker, and in 1959 Stolt-Nielsen officially became a ship owner with his purchase of the Stolt Avance.